-Office Hours provide student and teacher with one-on-one time.
+Office Hours provide students and teachers with one-on-one time.
 You may ask questions about class work, my feedback on your work, clarify assignments, or voice any other questions or concerns related to your work in this course.
-You do not need an appointment on Tuesday 12-1 PM, just drop by!
+You do not need an appointment during the office hours stated on the first page of this syllabus, just drop by!
 If you want to meet with me another time, please message me to set up a time that works for both of us.